project-gemmi/gemmi/docs/analysis.rst

   THR   -62.01   147.45
   SER   -92.85   161.53

-In C++ the corresponding functions are in header ``calculate.hpp``.
+In C++ these functions can be found in ``gemmi/calculate.hpp``.

-To illustrate the calculation of torsion angles we should make a Ramachandran plot.
+The torsion angles φ and ψ can be visualized on the Ramachandran plot.
-Let us plot angles from all PDB entries with resolution higher than 1.5A.
+Let us plot angles from all PDB entries with the resolution higher than 1.5A.
 Usually, glycine, proline and the residue preceding proline (pre-proline) are plotted separately.
 Here, we will exclude pre-proline and make separate plot for each amino acid.
-So first, we calculate angles and save φ,ψ pairs to files -- one file per residue.
+So first, we calculate angles and save φ,ψ pairs in a set of files -- one file per residue.

 .. literalinclude:: ../examples/rama_gather.py
    :language: python